Anaesthetist

 As an anaesthetist you'll need to:

-- reassure patients about what will happen during and after the operation
+- reassure patients about what to expect during and after the procedure

-- initiate anaesthesia, providing safe pre-operative care and pain relief to patients using anaesthetics and analgesics
+- initiate anaesthesia, providing safe induction and pre-operative pain relief

-- monitor patients while they're under anaesthesia to make sure they remain in a stable condition, checking their blood pressure, heart activity, oxygen and carbon dioxide levels, breathing and body temperature, for example
+- monitor patients under anaesthesia to ensure they remain stable, checking their vital signs such as blood pressure, heart rate, oxygen and carbon dioxide levels, breathing and temperature

-- reverse anaesthesia and relieve and manage post-operative pain to support patients' recovery
+- safely reverse anaesthesia and manage post-operative pain to support recovery

-- work with a range of other health professionals, such as surgeons, operating department practitioners, theatre nurses, radiographers and radiologists, to ensure patient wellbeing
+- work collaboratively with other healthcare professionals, including surgeons, operating department practitioners, theatre nurses, radiographers and radiologists, to ensure patient safety and wellbeing

-- attend multidisciplinary team meetings both on and off-site
+- attend and contribute to multidisciplinary team meetings both on and off-site

-- participate in an agreed on-call rota and take on an equal share in providing emergency cover
+- participate in on-call rotas and share responsibility for providing emergency cover

-- train, teach and supervise more junior staff in both critical care and anaesthesia.
+- train, teach and supervise more junior medical staff and trainees in both anaesthesia and critical care.

 Salary

-Figures relate to the pay and conditions of medical doctors within the NHS - the largest employer of anaesthetists in the UK.
+Figures relate to the pay and conditions of medical doctors within the NHS, which is the largest employer of anaesthetists in the UK.

 Working hours